-Train a span classifier#
+Train a Span Classifier#

 Span Classification models are used to model problems such as entity linking, where you already have extracted some